Jude Hofschneider

-Jude Untalan Hofschneider (born September 12, 1966) is a Northern Marianan politician and member of the Northern Mariana Islands from the 2nd district.
+Jude Untalan Hofschneider (born July 11, 1970) is a Northern Marianan politician and member of the Northern Mariana Islands from the 2nd district.
 He has served as that body's President on two occasions and as the 9th Lieutenant Governor of the Northern Mariana Islands from February 20, 2013 to January 12, 2015.
 He was automatically elevated to this position on February 20, 2013, when the former lieutenant governor, Eloy S. Inos, assumed the governorship.

 Background and personal life

+Jude Untalan Hofschneider was born July 11, 1970.
 Hofschneider graduated from Reynolds High School at Troutdale, Oregon in 1988.
 His initial civil service job was as a soil and water conservation coordinator.
 He went on to receive an associate degree from Northern Marianas College in 1996.
 Hofschneider then served as an environmental specialist in the Tinian Department of Public Works, and later the deputy director of that agency.
 Enrolled with University of Phoenix on-line curriculum.

 Political career

 Municipal office

 In 2004, Hofschneider was elected to the Tinian & Aguiguan Municipal Council.
 He served for two years on the Association of Mariana Islands Mayors and Municipal Councilors (AMIM).